 When a roof is being installed, every time there is an edge or change in facets, a small amount of shingles will be wasted because they have to be cut to the perfect size.
 A very simple roof might have as little as 7% waste, while an extremely complex roof structure can have waste up to 30%.
 The more waste there is, the higher the cost of your roof replacement.

-Next to size, the type of materials you choose for your roof replacement will be one of the biggest determinants in cost.
-Here are some of the average atlanta roof replacement material costs (all include installation and accessories):
+Next to size, the type of roof materials you choose for your replacement will be one of the biggest determinants in cost.
+This is also one of the biggest determinants in the best roof for Atlanta.
+Here are some of the average Atlanta roof replacement material costs (all include installation and accessories):

 - 3-tab Asphalt Shingles: $2.50-$2.70 per square foot

 - Architectural Asphalt Shingles: $2.70-$3.00 per square foot

 - Designer Asphalt Shingles: $3.25-$5.00 per square foot

 - Standing Seam Metal: $7-$9 per square foot

 - Slate Or Cedar Shingles: $10+ per square foot